Uvemode/arpspoofdetect/readme.md

 Small fork from uuiuseclab's arpspoofdetect.
 Changed features:

-  -Gnome notification
-  -Python 3 compatibility
+  - Gnome notification.
+  - Python 3 compatibility.
-  -Does not ask input, log file and interface are hand-coded -Plays custom .wav file as alarm to raise awareness ARP Spoof Detect
+  - Does not ask input, log file and interface are hand-coded.
+  - Plays custom audio file as alarm to raise awareness.
+(I use mpv with .wav format)

+ARP Spoof Detect
 =========